ameydarwhekar/Code-Lab-3/README.md

 While you are in the db folder
 <br>docker build -t mydb .

-<br>While you are in the dba folder
+While you are in the dba folder
 <br>docker build -t mydba

 When you are in public folder